adventuremomblog

 Check the weather before you go.
 Trips may be canceled if there are high winds which would make for a rough boat ride.

-If it’s going to be really cold, I would recommend staying inside the heated cabin until the whale sightings are announced by the staff.
+If it’s going to be really cold, I would recommend staying inside the heated cabin until whale sightings are announced by the staff.

 Guests check in at the office before boarding 30 minutes before your departure.

-There is an indoor cabin with seating, a snack bar with a full bar, two bathrooms, and a small gift shop if you want to purchase a souvenir.
+There’s an indoor cabin with seating, a snack bar with a full bar, two bathrooms, and a small gift shop if you want to purchase a souvenir.

 The tour boats are ADA-compliant if you are traveling with a guest with special needs.